1 9 7 0 – 1 9 7 5 (USA)

 114 x 30 minute episodes

-Tony Randall co-starred as Felix Unger, a photographer and mildly neurotic neatness freak who is so compulsively tidy that he has driven his wife nuts and made her feel inferior in areas such as cleaning and cooking.
+Felix Unger (Tony Randall) is a photographer and mildly neurotic neatness freak who is so compulsively tidy that he has driven his wife nuts and made her feel inferior in areas such as cleaning and cooking.

-She kicks him out and Felix lands on the doorstep of his long-time friend and New York Herald sportswriter Oscar Madison (also a divorcee), at Apartment 1102, 1049 Park Avenue, New York City.
+She kicks him out of their New Rochelle home and Felix lands on the doorstep of his divorced childhood friend and New York Herald sportswriter Oscar Madison (Jack Klugman) at Apartment 1102, 1049 Park Avenue, New York.
 What starts as a temporary respite for Felix soon becomes a permanent living arrangement.

 Although there are benefits for Oscar, he is none too keen on some of Felix’s habits, including his fanatical devotion to high culture and the noises he makes when attempting to clear his sinuses (he has deviated septum problems).